 So, if you can find anyone that is interested in the same name then I suggest that you take advantage of this.

 If you do have a group of people then you could form a society.

 Similar to your own genealogy research you must be prepared to learn new skills and maybe ask for guidance as well.

 There Is No Right Way!

 Or, you may have decided that you would start on just one branch before moving onto the next branch within your tree.

-So it is no surprise here that there is no right way when it comes to this type of research.
+So, it is no surprise here that there is no right way when it comes to this type of research.

-These 3 Factors Are:
+3 Factors to consider: